bowman2001/hugo-mod-katex/README.md

 Render LaTeX in Markdown content without too much of a hassle.
 This module implements some good practices for the marvelous LaTeX renderer [KaTeX](https://katex.org).
 They have been around for a while in the Hugo community.

-KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is self-served and loaded on demand by the templates of this module.
+KaTeX is a Javascript library by [Emily Eisenberg](https://github.com/xymostech) and [Sophie Alpert](https://sophiebits.com/) that is loaded on demand by the templates of this module.

+There are two strategies to include the library: fetch it from a **public CDN** or **self-served**.

+At the moment the modules is using the **CDN**.
+All the necessary scripts are available to serve everything from your own site.

 ## Inline LaTeX